-The Act does not attempt to resolve the many complex issues likely to arise when one government agency seeks to condemn an environmental covenant imposed by another agency pursuant to an agreement with a current or former owner of the property.
+The Act does not attempt to resolve all the many complex issues likely to arise when one government agency seeks to condemn an environmental covenant imposed by another agency pursuant to an agreement with a current or former owner of the property.
 For example, eminent domain may result in a change of use of that property.
-If the changed use requires that the agency terminate the covenant's existing activity and use limitations because additional clean-up is now required, complex questions of liability and financial responsibility may arise.
-Alternatively, state law may already address questions of which governments have or do not have authority to condemn real estate, or who are necessary or indispensable parties.
-State statutes are also likely to include so-called "quick take" provisions, to have a well developed Administrative Procedures Act, and other important aspects of condemnation proceedings beyond the scope of this Act.
+If the changed use requires termination of the covenant's existing activity and use limitations, and thus additional clean-up of the property, complex questions of liability and financial responsibility may arise.
+Alternatively, state law may already address questions of which governments have or do not have authority to condemn real property, or who are necessary or indispensable parties.
+State statutes are also likely to have so-called "quick take" provisions, a well developed Administrative Procedures Act, and other important provisions for aspects of condemnation proceedings beyond the scope of this Act.